-\begin{Remark} From the first part of Theorem~\ref{thm:MatroidConfigurations}, we see that $\phi_*(I_{\Delta})$ is the defining ideal of a union of complete intersection subvarieties of $\mathbb{P}_{\LL}^N$.
+From \Cref{thm:MatroidConfigurations}~\eqref{thm:MatroidConfigurationsa}, we see that $\phi_*(I_{\Delta})$ is the defining ideal of a union of complete intersection subvarieties of $\mathbb{P}_{\LL}^N$.
 It is, in general, a proper subvariety of the so-called \textit{hypersurface configuration} consisting of all codimension $n-k$ intersections among the hypersurfaces defined by the forms $f_1,\ldots,f_n$.
-This is where the terminology \textit{matroid configuration} comes from. \end{Remark}
+This is where the terminology \textit{matroid configuration} comes from.